zekome/blog/get-time-machine-for-your-blog/index.md

 - @201702 - version on Feb the 1st, 2017
 - @2017 - version on the first day of year 2017.

-## Significance of implementation for us
+## The significance of implementation for us

 Data is stored on GitHub’s infrastructure.
 There is no more databases in our system.
 There are just two components - a web server and adjusted structure of information.
 We expand system with new web servers, while data is loaded into RAM on server boot.